jpegleg/squirrel-tactix/README.md

 ## tips to avoid common mistakes

 - ensure that the database credentials and network connectivity are in place first
+- ensure that the table and schema in postgres (initial migration, etc) have been set up
 - ensure that the JSON used matches the schema used in postgres and in the code.

 API HTTP body JSON: